-I’m wearing leggings with an eye-catching neon colored emoji pattern.
+I’m wearing leggings with a neon-colored emoji pattern.
 My black tee says: Chick Lit: Psychotherapy + Aromatherapy.”

 I walk into the tank and introduce myself to six investors, known as sharks on the television show “Shark Tank.”

-I give each shark a personalized candle, starting with Robert Herjavec.
-He is The Dog Champion.
+I give each shark a personalized candle, starting with Robert Herjavec, The Dog Champion.
 He sniffs and barks.

 Lori Greiner gets The Heart Filler; Kevin O’Leary gets The Wedding Boss.